Research has shown that two thirds of us experience a mental health problem in our lifetimes, and stress is a key factor in this.

 Stress is a feeling of being under abnormal pressure.
 This pressure can come from different aspects of your day to day life.
 Such as an increased workload, a transitional period, an argument you have with your family or new and existing financial worries.
 You may find that it has a cumulative effect, with each stressor building on top of one another.

 During these situations you may feel threatened or upset and your body might create a stress response.
 This can cause a variety of physical symptoms, change the way you behave, and lead you to experience more intense emotions.
-How can I identify the signs of stress?

 Everyone experiences stress.
 However, when it is affecting your life, health and wellbeing, it is important to tackle it as soon as possible, and while stress affects everyone differently, there are common signs and symptoms you can look out for:15